-Over the past several years, The Institute for Government has been working with insiders from both Whitehall and arm's-length bodies, the National Audit Office and external experts to shed light on this area of governance and identify options for reform.
-In July 2010 we published a report entitled Read Before Burning: how to increase the effectiveness and accountability of quangos.
-The government announced the results of its review of arm's-length bodies in October 2010 and introduced legislation to reduce and reform them.
-At the same time the Public Administration Select Committee launched an inquiry into ALBs, whose conclusions were published in January.
+Over the past several years, the Institute for Government has been working with insiders from both Whitehall and arm's-length bodies, the National Audit Office and external experts to shed light on this area of governance and identify options for reform.
+In July 2010, we published a report entitled Read Before Burning: how to increase the effectiveness and accountability of quangos.
+The Government announced the results of its review of arm's-length bodies in October 2010 and introduced legislation to reduce and reform them.
+At the same time, the Public Administration Select Committee launched an inquiry into ALBs, whose conclusions were published in January.
 The Institute gave evidence and commented on both the bill and the report.
-We have argued that the government needs a more coherent and consistent approach to arm’s-length bodies and it would benefit from a clearer way of classifying ALBs that explicitly linked form to function.
+We have argued that the Government needs a more coherent and consistent approach to arm’s-length bodies and that it would benefit from a clearer way of classifying ALBs that explicitly linked form to function.

 Partnership with the Public Chairs' Forum

 We work closely with the Public Chairs' Forum (PCF) who are based at our offices.
 We worked together to provide practical help on the transitions many ALBs face.

 In September 2011, we produced a joint guide with the PCF for ALBs on how to lead on transparency.
 Our most recent project has looked at the relationships between departments and their arm’s-length bodies.
 Our findings were summarised in a research report It Takes Two.
 It is accompanied by a Framework Document for both sponsors and ALBs, setting out the essential building blocks for balanced, effective and productive relationships was published, The Public Chairs Forum Relationship web tool is designed to help those in both departments and ALBs to understand the strengths and weaknesses in their relationships with one another.
 It is currently being piloted.